-We often try to perfect our relationships, our career, children's behaviour, homes, finances and so on.
-But all those imperfections are what makes life the way it is.
+We often try to perfect our relationships, our career, children's behaviour, homes, finances etc. But all those imperfections are what makes life the way it is.
 It's rough and rugged, unpredictable and constantly changing.
 We can learn to embrace imperfection.
 "C'est la Vie" (that's life) as the French would say.

 When we relax our control, then we don't feel so tightly wound up.
-We don't go through life quite so controlled or serious.
+We don't go through life feeling so serious.
 We are more likely to see the humour of it all and allow ourselves to ride along with it.

 So how can we help ourselves better embrace imperfection?

 Accept that the cake we made for a gathering collapsed and laugh it off.
 Spoon it into a bowl, add a dollop of ice cream and it will still taste just as good.

 Accept that your partner does things differently.
 That they don't fold the washing the same way as you do.
 In the end it's folded.
 How it's folded doesn't really matter.